 Though it sometimes still seems like a brand-new brand, Away has been producing high-rated carry-ons and checked bags since 2015.
 And while a corporate controversy a few years back threatened to derail the brand’s love-fest with its devoted customer base, the strength of its direct-to-consumer travel products got it through.

 Known for elegant and durable suitcases with a luxury vibe at a more accessible price point, Away has slowly and carefully expanded into new suitcase types that offer distinct features like pockets on hardside carry-ons and expandable softside suitcases.
 It also offers a range of weekender bags, backpacks, totes, and even a stylish pet carrier.
+Recent updates to its Classic suitcase line include an upgraded interior compression system, new underside grab handle, and new color options.

 Another newer luggage company in the space, Monos prizes elegant simplicity, style, and durability, all at a lower price point than equivalent luxury suitcase brands.
 Suitcases come with smart organizational details like compression pads with built-in mesh zippered storage pockets and anti-microbial laundry bags.